 - Take diuretics like Lasix, Bumex, Edecrin or hydrochlorothiazide

 Magnesium is abundant in:

-- green vegetables (broccoli, Swiss chard, collard greens, spinach, asparagus, Brussels sprouts and kale etc)
+- Broccoli, Swiss chard, collard greens, spinach, asparagus, Brussels sprouts, and kale

 - Dark chocolate

 The following are a list of good food sources.

 |Food||Magnesium content per 100g

 |Pumpkin seeds||532 mg (177 mg per 1/3 cup)|